Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 I love creating and developing projects that I actually use, and unfortunately this is not the case anymore for Astro.
 because of that, I decided to stop working on it and don’t plan on adding new features to it anymore, but that doesn’t mean that it’s going offline or anything, the bot will stay alive and serve your amazing guilds for (hopefully) as much as you need it!

-Additionally, I decided to open source all of the code, in the hope that it can help other developers and be taken as an example or reference for ways to overcome certain technical challenges related to large-scale Discord bots development.
+additionally, I decided to open source all the code, in the hope that it can help other developers and be taken as an example or reference for ways to overcome certain technical challenges related to large-scale Discord bots development.

+here are the links for the [backend](https://github/com/bot-astro/astro) and the [frontend](https://github.com/bot-astro/astro-bot.space) GitHub repositories of Astro :>

 I wrote this article mainly for my future self, to remind me about all the challenges I encountered and the exciting times and lessons this project brought me, but I hope you get something meaningful out of it, and that it inspires you to create something yourself, whether it’s a Discord bot or anything else.

 Happy crafting :P